Hover over images for detail:

-Description: Ailanthus altissima, commonly known as tree-of-heaven (or tree from hell), looks very exotic and is very invasive.
+Description: Ailanthus altissima, commonly known as tree-of-heaven (or tree from hell), looks very exotic, and is very invasive.
 It is often confused with our native sumacs and black walnut.
 The trunk of tree-of-heaven is smooth (no ridges) and blotchy — resembling pig skin.
 However, the outstanding difference from other trees is the single “tooth” at the base on the otherwise smooth margin of the leaflets.
 Black walnut bark is deeply ridged and the leaflets of both black walnuts and sumac trees have serrated edges.

 The tree-of-heaven is dioecious — meaning trees are either male or female.
-Annually, the females can produce 300,000 or more wind dispersed seeds, which deposit on open ground and germinate by the hundreds or thousands in large patches for great distances downwind of the mother tree.
+Annually, the females can produce 300,000 or more wind dispersed seeds, which deposit on open ground and may germinate by the hundreds or thousands in large patches for great distances downwind of the mother tree.

 The female can be recognized by the feathery-looking seed stems that remain at the crown of the tree through the fall, winter, and early spring after the seed pods (samaras) have dropped.